AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

     - For unmarking: `updateBudgetAfterUnmark(expense)` is called, which subtracts the expense amount from `totalExpenses` and invokes `recalculateRemainingBalance()`.
     - The manager returns the modified `Expense` object to the command.
     - The command passes the expense to `Ui#showMarkedExpense` or `showUnmarkedExpense`, which displays the confirmation with the updated visual status (`[X]` for marked, `[ ]` for unmarked).
-    - Finally, `ExpenseManager#determineBudgetStatus()` is invoked to evaluate if budget alerts should fire based on the new remaining balance.
-If status is not `OK`, the command calls `Ui#showBudgetStatus` with the status and remaining balance.
+    - Finally, the command calls `ui.showProgressBar(expenseManager.getBudgetData())` to display the updated budget progress bar with color-coded visual feedback.
 5. **Data persistence:** `Main` calls `StorageManager.saveExpenseManager(expenseManager, ui)` after command execution to persist the updated state to disk.

 The sequence diagram in `docs/diagrams/mark-sequence.puml` illustrates these interactions.
 A corresponding `unmark-sequence.puml` captures the symmetrical unmark flow with budget decrements instead of increments.